fadcrep/sms_service/README.md

 # sms_service
-use to send sms with a service
+use to send sms with a service.